It is good to have your mind full of meditation.

 3) Mindfulness.
 This aspect of meditation is not about the Brain Mind being full of thinking.
 It is about the primacy of the Heart Mind being the central organizing intelligence of our lives.
 The Heart’s composition is 65% neural cardiocytes.
 These nerve cells are knowing, feeling, and longing, but they are doing so from the Heart’s fractal and multidimensional energetic…not in words.
 Aside from the sounds created by the neuromuscular pumping heart in the closure of its 4 valves to make the first and second heart sounds, the Heart is a silent organ.
 In mindfulness our Brain Mind assumes the identity of the Heart Mind and can know and participate in its mysteries instead of overriding them.
 In meditation we are engaged with getting the normal activity of the mind to become silent.
 The Brain Mind becomes quiet, and is then said to be full of the silence of Heart Mind, or…mindfulness.

 When you are in your Brain Mind, you are never at peace, and when you are at peace you are never in your Brain Mind.
 However, you are in a much larger unified field which is synonymous with the deeper function of the Heart.
 Indeed, sages of all paths have taught us that the mind has various layers.
 The surface layers are very active, but the deeper layers become increasingly quiet and still.
-Meditation might be thought of as a vertical process…a dive into the mind’s depths…not an entangled struggle on its surface.
+Meditation might be thought of as a sort of vertical process…a dive into the mind’s depths at the level of the Heart…not an entangled struggle at the surface of more brain thinking and confusions.

-The 3 aspects of meditation more fully merge into each other when one has found the pause between breaths, known as the Gap.
-Find that and you may simultaneously experience the Gap elongating and expanding as the dimension of time falls away.
+The 3 aspects of meditation more fully merge into each other when one has found the intrinsic pause between breaths and thoughts, described by many teachers as the Gap.
+Find that and you may simultaneously experience the Gap elongating and expanding as the dimensional distraction of time falls away.
 This silent Gap between our thoughts and our breath serves as the window of entry into the deeper levels of our mind.
 The awareness is developed that all of Creation is really a composite meditation… one that is fused into an elongated moment of expanded awareness of its own unfolding and enfolding.
 Creation is playing itself out in our very lives.
 In truth, the Universe is breathing us more than we are breathing It.

 There is a natural mantra which occurs on the in-breath and the out-breath.
 This mantra assists meditation and is going on all of the time one is breathing.
 If you listen inwardly to the sound of the in-breath, you can hear the sound Ham.
 This Sanskrit syllable means, “I am.”
 On the out-breath you can hear the sound of the Sanskrit syllable sa, which means “That.”
 This special teaching from Kashmir Shaivism informs our consciousness with every breath with the Hamsa mantra…”I am That.”